Is There an Ethical SEO Business?

 By its very nature a business exists to make a profit.
 The main aim of any Plc. is profit – if it is not the shareholders would be in revolt; however this is only in the case in English speaking countries.
 Other countries view the social responsibility of their country’s businesses quite differently.

 I work in search engine optimisation and this area is generally unethical when giving information to clients.
+However, I believe in using ethical SEO methods to ensure sustainable growth and maintain a good brand image.
 I would go as far as saying that most SEO companies do their clients a dis-service and just create spam within the Internet.
 Is spam ethical?

 In my business I offer clients links from websites and it costs €375 for 12 to 15.
 This entails having good articles written that will be published on other websites.
 These types of links are great for increasing rankings in Google.